dedshit/vpn-config/README.md

 # vpn-config

- ### Another random shit, here i will upload free & premium either in opvn or conf file format from this apk.You can use openvpn to access these this files
+ ### Another random shit, here i will upload free & premium either in ovpn or conf file format from this apk.You can use openvpn to access these this files

   ## VPN Indonesia-Unlimited VPN